 When Kirk and I decided that we felt God calling us to serve somewhere, we had no idea what we were looking for, where we should go, or what we should do.
 So we prayed and thought about what we would enjoy.
 We decided we would like to be in a third-world country, working with children, and farming if possible.
 That is exactly where God took us.
-He led us to Pasture Valley Farm in Nhlangano, Swaziland home to Peter and Michelle McCubbin with their 2 children Luke and Claire, 24 orphans, and 80 Jersey cows.
+He led us to Pasture Valley Farm in Nhlangano, Kingdom of eSwatini home to Peter and Michelle McCubbin with their 2 children Luke and Claire, 24 orphans, and 80 Jersey cows.
 There were so many confirmations along the way that we never once second guessed that we should have gone elsewhere.

 Peter and Michelle walk by faith, just “normal people” allowing God to do “extraordinary things” through them.
 We loved serving side by side with them, watching God work in the lives of Swazi children.
 We arrived in late July and stayed on the farm until late November.
 Throughout our time there we were able to experience things that we had never experienced before and may never experience again.
 We were able to milk and butcher cows and drink fresh milk daily, learn all about plant life and sustainable farming, and put out veld fires by hand.
 More importantly though, we were able to witness God’s transformative power in the lives of the children.
 We saw children who had some of the most horrific backgrounds learn to laugh, to trust, to smile, and to play; to learn to be kids again.
 We had the great joy of showing the children love and watching them open up to us.
 Although we were involved in teaching the children in preschool, helping with their homework, dance lessons, etc., we learned just as much from them; especially about God’s ability to make something beautiful out of something broken.